 Labor certification is required for all three EB-3 subcategories.
-(No national interest waiver, in which the applicants show that hiring the foreign national will benefit the United States so much that labor certification is not needed, is available for the third preference.)
-For more information on the labor certification requirements and procedures, see “Procedures to Sponsor a Worker for a Green Card.”
+(There is no national interest waiver, in which the applicants show that hiring the foreign national will benefit the United States so much that labor certification is not needed, available for the third preference.)
+For more information on the labor certification requirements and procedures, see Procedures to Sponsor a Worker for a Green Card.

 A worker who holds nothing higher than a bachelor's degree and has fewer than five years of work experience is probably a good fit for this category, presuming the job being offered is one that normally requires a bachelor's degree.
 (With five years of experience, the worker might be able to qualify in a higher preference category, EB-2.)
 As long as the worker has the necessary degree, proving eligibility in this category is fairly straightforward.

-Workers performing occupations that do not ordinarily require college degrees, but do need at least two years of training or experience, fit the subcategory of skilled workers.
+Workers performing occupations that do not ordinarily require college degrees, but that do need at least two years of training or experience, fit the subcategory of skilled workers.
 For example, the EB-3 category may be used for certain types of computer and technical workers (not researchers or managers), chefs, construction first-line supervisors, stonemasons, reporters and journalists, graphic designers, and fashion designers.
 If the person has done postsecondary training in the field, that can be counted as training.

 Any job not falling into one of the subcategories described above would best fit the EB-3 subcategory of unskilled workers.
 Occupations requiring less than two years' training or experience are usually considered unskilled.